-Imports also declined, but at a slower pace than exports.
-Total imports decreased by 7.8% yoy in the quarter ended in May (from a drop of 4.3% yoy in 1Q23), but rose 30.4% qoq/saar in the same period (from an increase of 18.7% in 1Q23).
-Imports of consumer goods (including cars) dropped by 5.0% yoy in the period, while imports of capital goods and parts decreased by 1.5% yoy.
-Imports of intermediate goods fell by only 0.1% yoy in the period, due to significant imports of soybeans to be processed locally and exported later.
+Imports also fell in the quarter, affected by controls and weak activity.
+Total imports fell by 16.3% yoy in the quarter ended in August (from -11.9% yoy in 2Q23), down by 31.8% qoq/saar in the period (from +13.7% in 2Q23).
+Imports of consumer goods (including cars) dropped by 13.9% yoy in the period, while imports of capital goods and parts increased by 2.8% yoy.
+Imports of intermediate goods fell by 7.1% yoy in the period.

 The energy trade deficit narrowed in August.
 The rolling 12-month deficit narrowed to USD 0.8 billion in August from USD 1.4 billion in the previous month.
 Energy imports decreased by 53.8% yoy in the quarter ended in August, while oil exports fell by 13.4% yoy in the period.

 We expect a trade deficit of USD 2.0 billion for this year, from a surplus of USD 6.9 billion in 2022 due to the severe drought.